I might never have discovered buckwheat—and how much I love it—if I wasn’t hypothyroid.

 2 tablespoons melted coconut oil

-In one medium bowl, whisk together all the dry ingredients: buckwheat flour, baking powder, salt, coconut palm sugar and cinnamon.
+In one medium bowl, whisk together all the dry ingredients: buckwheat flour, ground flaxseed, baking powder, salt, coconut palm sugar and cinnamon.
 Combine well.

-In another medium bowl, beat the coconut milk, egg and melted coconut oil or butter, using an electric mixer (or whisk).
+In another medium bowl, beat the coconut milk, egg and melted coconut oil, using an electric mixer (or whisk).

 Fold the dry ingredients into the coconut milk-egg mixture, until just combined.
 Do not over-mix.

 Melt a spoonful of coconut oil in a cast iron skillet over medium heat.
-When a drop of water sizzles in the skillet, add 1/4 cup of batter to the skillet until the skillet is full.
+When a drop of water sizzles in the skillet, add 1/4 cup of batter to the skillet—and continue to do so—until the skillet is full.

 Cook until bubbles form in each pancake (depending on size, this could take 2 to 3 minutes).
 Flip.
 Cook another 2 minutes or until firm.